alex-nuclearboy/goit-addressbook/README.md

 - `Field`: The base class for entry fields, providing common logic for all fields.
 - `Name`: Derived from Field, used for storing a contact's name.
 It's a mandatory field.
 - `Phone`: Also derived from Field, handles phone number storage with format validation (10 digits).
+- `Birthday`: Another Field derivative, responsible for storing and validating a contact's birthday.
 - `Record`: Maintains information about a contact, including name and a list of phone numbers.
 Responsible for adding, deleting, and editing optional fields, while storing the mandatory Name field.
 - `AddressBook`: Derived from UserDict, it manages contact records.
 Includes logic for adding, searching, and deleting entries based on contact names.